-A Membership for a full year costs £18.50 – made up of £15 subscription to Ilkeston U3A and £3.50 to the national U3A (Third Age Trust).
+A Membership for a full year costs £18.50 (reducing to £15 in 2019) – made up of £15 subscription to Ilkeston U3A and £3.50 to the national U3A (Third Age Trust).
 However, members who join part way through the year pay a reduced subscription.
 See our Membership Fees document for more information.

 Q Are visitors allowed to come along to your monthly meetings or Interest Groups?

 A Visitors can attend a maximum of three meetings – a combination of Monthly and/or Interest Group(s) without becoming a member, although we will ask for a £2.00 donation to help with expenses at our main meetings.
-If you decide to join the following month £2 will be deducted from the usual fee.
+If you decide to join on the same day £2 will be deducted from the usual fee.
 Fees may be payable at Interest Group meetings to cover the cost of room hire or refreshments.

 Q What happens if I want to join mid-way through the year?

 A The membership year runs from 1st January through to 31st December.
 If you join after 1st May our fees our fees reduce on a pro rata basis.

 Q Why do I have to pay towards the national U3A – and what is this Third Age Trust?

 A The Third Age Trust is the national representative body for U3As in the UK.
 It is both a limited company and a registered charity.
 It underpins the work of local U3As by providing educational and administrative support to their management committees and to individual members, as well as assisting in the development of new U3As across the UK.
 U3As are independently managed charitable associations with their own constitutions.
 Membership of The Third Age Trust is a requirement in order to use the U3A name and logo, both of which are protected.
 Once registered, providing the aims and guiding principles of the organisation are adhered to, local U3As are self-governing.